charmoller/ceros-ski/README.md

   * Implement additional unit tests and improve unit test coverage.
   * Modularize unit tests and factor out common code like the code to create expected objects.
   * Refactor Score into it's own class to decouple it from the Game class.
-  * Improve display the score so that it isn't randomly floating in space.
+  * Improve how the score is displayed so that it isn't randomly floating in space.
   * Change the rhino chase so that the rhino stops chasing the skier after a period of time.